 Special attention was given to the overall design of the tent.
-Since it is freestanding, stability and overall strength was a focus.
-The crossed pole design is easy to setup and gives the tent excellent reinforcement, even able to handle a moderate snow load overnight.
+Since it is freestanding, stability and overall strength were a focus.
+The crossed pole design is easy to set up and gives the tent excellent reinforcement, even able to handle a moderate snow load overnight.

 Overall this is a very well-designed tent and is well worth the investment.

 At only 41″ tall with a dome shape, harsh winds will glide right over the Allak 2.
 Even though the tent is small and not as heavyweight as other Hilleberg 2 person tents, this model can handle tougher conditions than other brands.
 It is a true 4 season tent that is going to keep you cozy and comfortable in a variety of weather extremes.

 The bathtub-style floor goes up quite high on the tent and is going to prevent any water or moisture from leaking in.
 This makes the Allak 2 ideal for wet weather, whether it’s spring showers or slushy snow.

 The doors are made of No-See-Um mesh, which keeps out nasty bugs but is also backed with fabric for trapping in heat.
 These fabric panels are zippered on which allows you to control how much mesh/ventilation you want in the tent.

 The actual roof vents can be opened and closed from inside the tent.
 These vents are covered for protection from snow, rain and wind.
 In addition water and wind protection come in the form of storm flaps over the zippers on the tent.